1BobC/carpetP/README.md

 "Remove content erster, zweiter and dritte files and re-use for python programs from Code-camp Python for Everybody" "Completed Type, Reserved Words, Variables, Operators, Operator precedence, Integer division, Conversion between types, User input, Comments"
-"Complete conditional execution practise in erster file up to Multiway with elif(s)"
+"Complete conditional execution practise in erster file up to Multiway with elif(s)" "Complete Multiway puzzle No 1 and No 2 (will they print?)
+Start the try / except Structure"